BU-Spark-Learning-Ambassadors/API-level-2/README.md

-# APIs Level Two Microchallenge
+# APIs Level Two Side Quesr

-## What is a micro-challenge?
+## What is a side quest?
-- A micro-challenge is a small task or project designed to be completed within a specific time frame.
+- A side quest is a small task or project designed to be completed within a specific time frame.
 It promotes learning through hands-on coding experience.
-This micro-challenge's purpose is to help you practice data preparation and visualization using Python and the **Iris dataset**.
+This side quest's purpose is to help you practice data preparation and visualization using Python and the **Iris dataset**.
 If you aren’t familiar with these concepts, our Level One walkthrough is a great place to start.

 ## Difficulty = ★☆☆